quangvdao/jolt/book/src/spec/subtables.md

 - $m$ is the number of bits for each operand.
 Currently, Jolt subtables are used with $m=16$.

+- `WORD_SIZE`: The total size of the word in bits (either 32 or 64)

+- `CHUNK_INDEX`: For shift instructions, this is the index of the chunk being shifted

 - $x$ is a $m$-bit natural number, expressed in binary as $(x_{m-1}, x_{m-2}, \ldots, x_1, x_0) \in \{0, 1\}^m$.

 - $y$ is a $m$-bit natural number, expressed in binary as $(y_{m-1}, y_{m-2}, \ldots, y_1, y_0) \in \{0, 1\}^m$.